HunterVT/HunterVT.github.io/essays/final-essay-idea.md

 <em>The Solution:</em> Rec Center Warriors is a way for UHM students to find a WRC gym partner or group of people to go to the WRC with.

+Approach: Users can sign up and create a profile, set their goals, and find gym partners based on availability, goals, and more.
+Users can filter by other users' availability and specific exercises to find a gym partner for the day.

 ## Mockup Page Ideas
 - Landing Page
 - User Home Page / Profile